 - Wear a business suit that is either grey or dark blue in colour.
 Try to ensure that the suits do not have any flashy colours.
 Any dark colours are acceptable, especially shades of dark blue and navy blue.

-- Always use a red, green or blue silk tie that do not have any flashy patterns.
+- Always use a red, green or blue silk tie that does not have any flashy patterns.
 Also, make sure that the tie ends just above the waist buckle.
 It should not go beyond the buckle and should not hang way above it.
 Tie the tie in known knots such as Windsor or any other standard knots.

 - The prototypical shirt is a typical white sleeved shirt.
 These days light coloured shirts are acceptable.
 If you are trying to wear a tie, make sure that the colour of the tie is similar to the colour of your shirt.

 - Your pants should be the same colour as the suit.
 The colour of the tie should be similar to that of the shirt, while the colour of the shoes should match with the colour of the belt.

 As compared to men, women clothing choices are very limited in the world of banking.
 Women only have a handful of styles that they can follow, especially when it comes to formal clothing.

 - Wear pantsuits or skirt suits in colours like grey, dark blue or navy blue.